 Salesvue’s application was designed specifically to reduce the number of Salesforce applications an organization needs by making multiple functions easily accessible in one platform and one dashboard.
 Salesvue provides email, phone/dialer and workflow automation solutions in one user friendly platform.
 In addition, Salesvue’s analytics enable users to view easy-to-read reports on each of those activities separately and/or in combination to see how they correlate.

-The Salesvue app is native to Salesforce and was designed to keep all your data in your Salesforce instance to prevent corruption or breach.
+Salesvue is designed for Salesforce sales engagement and was designed to keep all your data in your Salesforce instance to prevent corruption or breach.

 SEE HOW YOUR STACK STACKS UP!